 I have scheduled many video game puppetry workshops for EK Theater over the years.
-Last year, we visited seven schools.
+Last year, we visited seven public schools.
 We also gave a "Niobe" workshop at Mozfest in October.
 (Read about our experience at Mozfest here.)
-To be honest, I spend more time teaching others about my unique form of digital puppetry than I do creating work for professional theaters.
+To be honest, it recently feels like I spend more time teaching others about my unique form of puppetry than I do creating pieces for professional theaters.

 Kang Ming Senior High School (KMSH) in Tainan City, Taiwan, however was able to offer us exactly this setup.
-In July, I went with members of EK Theater to Taiwan to work with a small group of KMSH students.
+In July, EK Theater went to Taiwan to work with a small group of KMSH students.
 In a five-day period, we created a new Chinese-language piece based on Journey to the West, which popularly is known as the story of the Monkey King.

 Check out this video made by Kevin Callahan about the project and our trip.